-The Financial Intelligence Unit of The Bahamas is empowered by section 15 of the Financial Intelligence Unit Act, 2000 (Act No. 30 of 2000) to issue suspicious transaction and anti-money laundering guidelines, from time to time, in respect of each category of financial institution to which the Financial Transactions Reporting Act, 2000 (Act No. 40 of 2000) applies and to amend or revoke such guidelines from time to time.
-These guidelines are formulated to outline the requirements of the Financial Transactions Reporting Act, 2000, the Financial Transactions Reporting (Amendment) Act, 2001 (No. 17 of 2001), the Financial Transactions Reporting Regulations, 2000 (Statutory Instrument No. 111 of 2000), the Financial Transactions Reporting (Amendment) Regulations, 2001 (Statutory Instrument No. 113 of 2001), the Proceeds of Crime Act, 2000 (Act No. 44 of 2000), the Financial Intelligence Unit Act, 2000 the Financial Intelligence Unit (Amendment) Act, 2001 (Act No. 20 of 2001) and the Financial Intelligence (Transactions Reporting) Regulations, 2001 (Statutory Instrument No. 7 of 2001) to provide a practical interpretation of the provisions of the legislation and to give examples of good practice.
+The Financial Intelligence Unit of The Bahamas is empowered by section 15 of the Financial Intelligence Unit Act, 2000 (Act No. 39 of 2000) to issue suspicious transactions and anti-money laundering guidelines, from time to time, in respect of each category of financial institution to which the Financial Transactions Reporting Act, 2000 (Act No. 40 of 2000) applies and to amend or revoke such guidelines from time to time.
+These Guidelines are formulated to outline the requirements of the Financial Transactions Reporting Act, 2000, the Financial Transactions Reporting Regulations, 2000, (Statutory Instrument No. 111 of 2000) and the Proceeds of Crime Act, 2000 (Act No. 44 of 2000), the Financial Intelligence Unit Act, 2000 and the Financial Intelligence (Transactions Reporting) Regulations, 2001 (Statutory Instrument No. 7 of 2001) to provide a practical interpretation of the provisions of the legislation and to give examples of good practice.

-The Proceeds of Crime Act, 2000 repealed the Money Laundering (Proceeds of Crime) Act, 1996, as well as the Tracing and Forfeiture of Proceeds of Drug Trafficking Act, (Chapter 86).
-The Proceeds of Crime (Money Laundering) Regulations, 2001 (Statutory Instrument No. 8 of 2001) repealed the Money Laundering (Proceeds of Crime) Regulations, 1996 (Statutory Instrument No. 69 of 1996).
+The Proceeds of Crime Act, 2000 repealed the Money Laundering (Proceeds of Crime) Act 1996 (Act No. 8 of 1996) as well as the Tracing and Forfeiture of Proceeds of Drug Trafficking Act (Chapter 86).
+The proceeds of Crime (Money Laundering) Regulations, 2001 (Statutory Instrument No. 8 of 2001) repealed the Money Laundering (Proceeds of Crime) Regulations, 1996 (Statutory Instrument No. 69 of 1996).
 The Proceeds of Crime Act, 2000 makes provision generally for:

-- a) dealing with the proceeds of criminal conduct, including drug trafficking and money laundering by means of, inter alia, seizure and detention of the proceeds of crime and forfeiture and confiscation orders; - b) suspicion of the offences of money laundering; - c) penalties for "tipping off"; - d) enforcement of local and external confiscation orders and, in the case of external confiscation orders, registration of such orders by the Supreme Court; and, - e) reporting of suspicious transactions.
+- a) dealing with the proceeds of criminal conduct, including drug trafficking and money laundering by means of, inter alia, seizure and detention of the proceeds of crime and forfeiture and confiscation orders; - b) suspicion of the offences of money laundering; - c) penalties for "tipping off"; - d) enforcement of local and external confiscation orders and, in the case of external confiscation orders, registration of such orders by the Supreme Court; and - e) reporting of suspicious transactions.